Research and Teaching Areas

 Family; Social Science and Law; Poverty

-Leah A. Hill is associate dean for experiential education and associate clinical professor at Fordham Law.
+Leah A. Hill is clinical professor at Fordham Law.
 Professor Hill teaches in the area of family law and clinical education with particular emphasis on interdisciplinary approaches to family law problems.
 She has lectured and consulted extensively in the United States and abroad and has frequently served as a commentator in the news media on a variety of family law issues.
 She has also served on countless local and national committees and boards, including, but not limited to, the City of New York Mayor’s Advisory Committee on the Judiciary, the Advisory Board for the Violent Crimes Against Women on Campuses, Technical Assistance Program and the National Child Custody and Visitation Focus Group.

 Upon graduating from law school Professor Hill was awarded a Reginald Heber Smith Community Lawyer Fellowship.
 She later served as a staff attorney with Legal Services for New York and the Legal Aid Society’s Civil Division.
 Prior to joining the Fordham Law faculty in 1996, Professor Hill was an acting assistant professor at New York University School of Law.

 - Mayor's Office to Combat Domestic Violence, Advisory Board Member since 2003